-Inhibitors versus Nitrogen Treatment Comparison
+Inhibitors vs Nitrogen Treatment Comparison

 Nitrogen Treatment Misconceptions

-2) Doesn't Nitrogen kill the bacteria in my wet system?
-The correct answer is NO, Nitrogen promotes bacterial growth, Analytical testing has verified significant Ammonia blooms of bacterial growth in system treated with Nitrogen.
+2) Doesn’t Nitrogen kill the bacteria in my wet system?
+The correct answer is NO, Nitrogen promotes bacterial growth, Analytical testing has verified significant Ammonia blooms of bacterial growth in systems treated with Nitrogen.

 4) Ok, if Nitrogen doesn’t stop corrosion would a corrosion inhibitor do any better?
 The correct answer is YES, Corrosion inhibitors are well documented to control corrosion rates down to 0.02 Mils Per Year.

 6) If corrosion inhibitors work so good why is Nitrogen being promoted by other companies as the only treatment choice for my wet system?
 The correct answer is NFPA only recommends using corrosion and bacterial inhibitors to address corrosion issues in wet systems.
-Nitrogen is not recommended or referenced as a treament method for wet fire sprinkler systems.
+Nitrogen is not recommended or referenced as a treatment method for wet fire sprinkler systems.

 7) Are there listing requirements to use corrosion inhibitors in fire sprinkler systems?
 The latest version of NFPA 25 indicates that corrosion and bacterial inhibitors shall be compatible with each other and the system components of the sprinkler system.
 The UL 1821-B committee is actively reviewing test methods to satisfy this requirement.

 8) What do chemical manufacturing companies like Huguenot do to satisfy this requirement?
 Huguenot has done extensive formulary testing with many of the component manufacturing companies like Victaulic and Spears.
-There testing has verified 100% compatibility with those components.
+Their testing has verified 100% compatibility with those components.